QGEA Information management guidelines

 The Queensland Government Enterprise Architecture (QGEA) provides guidance about the practices to follow when managing information for the Queensland Government.
 Executives should understand their information management and legal responsibilities.
 These guidelines can be used as a reference point in developing information management roles specific to the agency.

-Agencies can access the international standards that regulate the Queensland Government’s management of Information below, together with supporting policies and guidelines.
+Access the international standards that regulate the Queensland Government’s management of information, together with supporting policies and guidelines below.

 Additional QGEA guidance to consider